 In the early days there was a greater degree of formality about proceedings with the society’s Chairman having the task of organising a guest speaker for the Saturday dinner, notable ones include Seve Ballesteros (tribute) and Alex Hay, former BBC commentator and Director of Golf at Woburn.

-While this practice no longer continues many of the early traditions have been maintained, including that the Chairman (nowadays the prior year’s winner of The Blyth Putter) be asked to take wine with those who had achieved some distinction or other (not just on the golf course) during the preceding few days.
+While this practice no longer continues many of the early traditions have been maintained, including that the Chairman (nowadays the prior year’s winner of The Blyth Putter) be invited to toast those who had achieved some distinction or other (not just on the golf course) during the preceding few days.

 The acquisition of Alexander & Alexander by Aon Inc. in late 1996 heralded an era of considerable change for the society as the Scottish influence waned and the senior management who had been so supportive since its creation ‘rode off into the sunset’.
 By 2005 there were very few staff from Glasgow attending the annual event.

 Around the turn of the century organisation of the event was taken over by Mike Parker and Miles Whitfield, actuaries in Aon Consulting’s Harrow office.
-Both Mike and Miles made efforts to introduce the society to the entire company and extended invitations to employees from all parts of the company – a quirk of the original society was that in the ‘Stenhouse Glasgow days’ only current employees of companies that had their origins in Stenhouse could attend.
+Both Mike and Miles made great efforts to make the society more inclusive so extended invitations to employees from all parts of the company – a quirk of the original society was that in the ‘Stenhouse Glasgow days’ only current employees of companies that had their origins in Stenhouse could attend.
 The Executive Board were encouraged to maintain financial support and attend and an Aon Limited Board team was entered for a few years.
-Unlike all other participants - with the exception of the holders of trophies - they did not have to go through the trials and stresses of the regional qualification process.
-Despite the stresses there was a great incentive to qualify as the company paid most of the costs of participating!
+Unlike all other participants - with the exception of the holders of trophies - they did not have to go through the trials of the regional qualification process.
+However, successfully navigating the stress of qualification had its benefits as the company paid most of the costs of participating in the main event.

-It is evident from many of the stories that Paul would tell that a key tradition of the SGS weekend had quite a lot to do with Lytham St. Anne’s proximity to Blackpool.
+It is evident from many of the many stories shared by member that a key tradition of the SGS weekend had quite a lot to do with Lytham St. Anne’s proximity to Blackpool.
 It would be true to say that a number of rounds of golf were less than competitive because of time spent in establishments purveying all manner of entertainment until the early hours of the morning.
 Indeed, it was not uncommon for residents of the club’s Dormy House to see people arriving on the first tee having merely had time to change out of their evening attire before starting their matches.

-By the mid-2000s it was clear that corporate sponsorship of the event could no longer be justified and in due course the subsidy was reduced and by 2011 it was removed altogether, leaving financing of the society and organisation of the annual event to the members.
-Organisation and management of the society passed to Frazer Clark and Chris Aeschlimann, operating as society Secretary and Captain respectively, with ex-Aon Ltd Board member Ron Amy as President.
-It was these three who proposed the reconstitution of the society as a members’ club to be known as the Stenhouse Quaich Golf Society, with membership open to all current or previous employees of Aon Ltd and its legacy companies, and other suitable nominees.
+In the mid-2000s with the withdrawal of corporate financial support organisation and management of the society passed to Frazer Clark and Chris Aeschlimann, operating as society Secretary and Captain respectively, with ex-Aon Ltd Board member Ron Amy as President.
+It was these three who proposed the reconstitution of the society as a members’ club to be known as the Stenhouse Quaich Golf Society, with membership open to all current or previous employees of Aon Ltd and its legacy companies, and their guests.

 It is for reasons such as these that during the Friday night dinner the off-course exploits continue to garner as much interest and enthusiasm as do the on-course heroics.